 Did you know?

-Zvonarek has 12 youth international caps for his country and has scored twice, with his last three appearances coming for the U17s.
+Zvonarek has 16 youth international caps for his country and has scored four times, with his last three appearances coming for the U19s.
 And he will have plenty of friendly faces to warden off any potential homesickness in Munich.
 Bayern have already given Bundesliga debuts to Croatian youngsters Josip Stanisic and Gabriel Vidovic, while Gabriel Marusic and Luka Klanac are also in their youth team ranks.

 What they're saying

 "Lovro was with us on campus for a trial training session in the spring.
-We have not only been convinced of his great development potential since these days and are very pleased that he has decided to move to FC Bayern." - FCB Campus director Jochen Sauer
+We have not only been convinced of his great development potential since then, and are very pleased that he has decided to move to FC Bayern." - FCB Campus director Jochen Sauer

 "FC Bayern is one of the largest and most successful clubs in the world.
 To play here in the future and to be able to wear this shirt makes me proud.
 And it also encourages me to work hard on myself every day." - Zvonarek after signing with Bayern